 - A. The following standards are applicable to all permits issued under this chapter: - 1.
-If unanticipated discovery of Archaeological and/or Tribal Cultural Resources occurs during earth disturbing activities, earth disturbing activities must be stopped immediately until a City-Qualified Archaeologist can evaluate the significance of the Archaeological and/or Tribal Cultural Resource, with input from the local Chumash Native American consultant/monitor on the interpretation and importance of the find, pursuant to standards set forth in the Council Resolution No. 08-40, Environmental Thresholds and Guidelines Manual as amended. - 2.
+If unanticipated discovery of Archaeological and/or Tribal Cultural Resources occurs during earth-disturbing activities, earth-disturbing activities must be stopped immediately until a Qualified Archaeologist can evaluate the significance of the Archaeological and/or Tribal Cultural Resource pursuant to standards set forth in Council Resolution No. 08-40, Environmental Thresholds and Guidelines Manual as amended, and local Chumash Tribal Representative(s) can evaluate the importance of the find. - 2.
 If human remains are uncovered as a result of earth-disturbing activities, work must stop immediately and the Planning and Environmental Review Department must be contacted, and the Applicant must follow the procedures identified by Public Resources Code § 5097.98. - 3.
-As applicable, recommendations identified in the Preliminary Archaeological Assessment, Phase 1 report, or Extended Phase 1 report and agreed upon by the City, must be implemented and printed on the approved building plans. - B. For development that is subject to the Minor CUP requirement of subsection 17.43.030(B)(2), on-site monitoring by a qualified Archaeological Monitor and local Chumash Native American consultant/monitor shall be required for all grading, excavation, and site preparation that involves earth disturbing activity.
+As applicable, recommendations identified in the Preliminary Archaeological Assessment, Phase 1 report, or Extended Phase 1 report and agreed upon by the City, must be implemented and printed on the approved building plans.

+For development that is subject to the Minor CUP requirement of B. subsection 17.43.030(B)(2), on-site monitoring by a qualified Native Archaeological Monitor and local Chumash American consultant/monitor shall be required for all grading, excavation, and site preparation that involves earth-disturbing activity.